 Air-conditioning units can be a lifeline during a hot summer.
 However, air-conditioning units do more than just keep us cool.
 They decrease humidity in our homes, reduce mold, improve air quality, diminish airborne allergens, and protect electronics and furniture from over-heating.

 If you haven’t maintained your HVAC system, you risk overworking the AC to failure.
 Make sure it’s serviced by a professional once a year.
+Our Phoenix HVAC professionals perform a high volume of AC repairs and replacement during the summer months, as do our contractors in Tampa and Orlando.

 Check for Pest Damage